julian-zucker/katacoda-scenarios/functional-python-implement-immutable-data-structures/step1.md

 structures cannot be changed.
 This is useful for parallel programming, where you want to prevent multiple people from modifying a piece of data at the same time, and in preventing bugs.

-Before we dive into coding things, run `ipython3`{{execute}} so that we can use Python.
-(You can run things by clikcing on their text).
+Before we dive into coding things, run `python3`{{execute}} so that we can use Python.
+(You can run things by clicking on their text).

 What's the difference between arrays and tuples?
 Well, I'm sure you've used arrays like this before: